alumbreras/alumbreras.github.io/index.md

 	<h2 class="headline">Research Scientist @ Criteo AI Lab</h2>
 	<h3 class="headline">a.lumbreras (at) criteo (dot) com <p>Paris, France</p></h3>

-<p> From 2019, I am a Staff Research Scientist at the <a href="https://ailab.criteo.com/">Criteo AI Lab</a>, working on Bayesian Statistics and Domain Adaptation for Computational Advertising.</p>
+<p> From 2019, I am Staff Research Scientist at the <a href="https://ailab.criteo.com/">Criteo AI Lab</a>, working on Bayesian Statistics and Domain Adaptation for Computational Advertising.</p>

 <p>
 From 2016 to 2018, I was a CNRS postdoctoral researcher